Gaussian Splatting in Style: Introduction

-In this paper, we tackle the problem of scene stylization as that of stylizing a set of pre-trained Gaussians given a set of style images.
-Therefore, we name our approach as Gaussian Splatting in Style(GSS).
-We then use these Gaussians conditioned on a style image to obtain stylized views of the complex 3D scene.
+In this paper, we tackle the problem of learning to stylize a set of 3D Gaussians given a set of style images, namely scene stylization.
+Therefore, we call our approach as Gaussian Splatting in Style(GSS).
+We condition this representation on a style image to obtain stylized views of the complex 3D scene.
 Utilizing these Gaussians as the backbone of our approach ensures spatial consistency.
-Furthermore, our approach does not add any overhead to the existing real-time rendering speed of 3DGS, making it a preferred choice for applications in AR/VR ecosystems.
-We support our method by obtaining the most consistent short-term and long-term views as a quantitative metric.
-To further strengthen our approach, we also compare the superior quality of stylized novel views generated by our method in a qualitative fashion against other methods.
+Due to the proposed design, our model stylizes a scene given any style image and does not require re-training as some of the previous works on scene stylization such as ARF~\cite{zhang2022arf}.
+Furthermore, our approach does not add any overhead to the existing real-time rendering speed of 3DGS, making it a preferred choice for AR/VR applications.
+We demonstrate the superiority of our method on well-established consistency metrics, showing the best performance in both short-term and long-term measurements.
+We further support our claims with the qualitative analysis of stylized rendered views comparing our work to existing scene stylization baselines.

 To summarise, our contribution in this paper are as follows: \begin{itemize} \item We develop a novel state-of-the-art method, GSS, to perform neural scene stylization in real-time based on 3D Gaussian splatting.
-To the best of our knowledge, we are the first method to perform scene stylization using 3D Gaussians. \item We demonstrate the effectiveness of our method by comparing against various types of baselines both quantitatively and qualitatively across various real-world datasets across different settings. \end{itemize}
+We are among the first to perform scene stylization using 3D Gaussians. \item We demonstrate the effectiveness of our method by comparing against various types of baselines both quantitatively and qualitatively across various real-world datasets across different settings. \end{itemize}